k-nizy/Go-kigali/README.md

 # G4_ProjectProposal
-This file belongs to Go-Kigali
+This file belongs to Go-Kigali.